rsksmart/rif-relay/Readme.md

 3. [Rif Relay Client](https://github.com/infuy/rif-relay-client) contains a library to interact with the relay server.
 4. [Rif Relay Server](https://github.com/infuy/rif-relay-server) has all the relay server code, you can use it as a library or run the server directly from there.

-Each module has instructions for develop and usage.
+Each module has instructions for development and usage.

 ## Testing